In some cases, we earn commissions from affiliate links in our posts.

 Mr. Selfridge begins in 1908 and tells the story of entrepreneur Harry Gordon Selfridge and the department store he built on Oxford Street in London.
 Fans of The Paradise from our Victorian period dramas list will enjoy this series.

-Starring Jeremy Piven, Katherine Kelley, Amanda Abbington, Ron Cook, and Tom Goodman-Hill.
+Starring Jeremy Piven, Katherine Kelly, Amanda Abbington, Ron Cook, and Tom Goodman-Hill.

 The Lost Prince